Prince Blackwater of China

 It is genuinely surprising that Prince would admit his motive for starting a business is to make money.
 Blackwater’s ex-CEO became a celebrity using liberal media platforms for his own unrevealing confessionals, self-improvement segments, and philanthropic forays into world affairs.
 Remember when he told Charlie Rose that the world needs private military contractors to prevent another genocide in Rwanda?

-Of course he’s not the only one to try this angle: We started the #Bullshit Files to document this kind of thing (the link is to the the actions of journalist-cum-adventurer Robert Young Pelton).
-And I’ve blogged here on the actions of Eeben Barlow, the former Apartheid soldier turned private military contractor.
+Of course he’s not the only one to try this angle: We have extensively documented this kind of thing (the link is to the the actions of journalist-cum-adventurer Robert Young Pelton).
+And I’ve written here on this site about the actions of Eeben Barlow, the former Apartheid soldier turned private military contractor.

 If a government anywhere in the world is recognised as “the government”, regardless of where they are or what political system they adhere to, are they then actually not legit?
 After all, the USA recognised all the governments that contracted us as the legitimate governments of those countries – and note – they contracted us to help them.
 We didn’t invade them – and we still remain friends years after we left.
 But are you also telling me that these governments are therefore, in your opinion, not legitimate?